 - 42. Equipment and supplies.
 This category includes more items than in past years including computers, stationary, and supplies for the Strange Center.
-It also includes direct mailing expenses and new stationary with ASOR's new name. - 43.
+It also includes direct mailing expenses and newstationary with ASOR's new name. - 43.
 Abila database.
 This line item is ASOR's membership database and customer relationship module. - 44.
 Office events, Jibrin, consulting.
 Reduced in FY21, and primarily includes \$1500 for Clearview Fiduciary for investment advice and analysis. - 45.
-Dues, etc. Membership and support of National Humanities Alliances, American Council of Learned Societies, etc. - 46.
+Dues, etc. Membership and support of National Humanities Alliances, American Council ofLearned Societies, etc. - 46.
 Travel.
 Greatly reduced in FY21 (one-time reduction). - 47.
 Development.
 Greatly reduced in FY21 (one-time reduction). - 48.
 Depreciation (including building).
-This expense reduces ASOR's unrestricted net assets available for operations, but the building depreciation is not directly related to operational revenue and expenses.
-We have separated depreciation from the rest of the operational budget to enable Trustees to identify more easily the operational balance.
-Between \$3,000 to \$5,000 of depreciation are items that are operations (website, furniture, computers, etc.).
-We thus should be in the black by \$3,000 to \$5,000 before depreciation to have a balanced budget.
+This expense reduces ASOR's fixed net assets without donor restrictions.
+The depreciation is not listed in the budget to actual because this spreadsheet only reflects the change in net assets available for operations.
+Andy mistakenly listed depreciation as effecting operations in the May Board Meeting. - 49.
+Increase in vacation allowance.
+As noted above, staff did not take much vacation in FY21, so these allowance (which impacts our total net assets available for operations) increased by a much larger amount than in most years.